OfficialPixelBrush/beta-wiki/networking/packets/100-open-inventory.md

 | --------- | ----------- |
 | `0x64`    | Clientbound |

-This packet is sent by the server when an inventory window is opened.
+This packet is sent by the server when an inventory/window is opened.
 The type of inventory can either be `0` for a chest, `1` for a crafting table, `2` for a furnace, and `3` for a dispenser.

 ## Clientbound